 “Gareth?”
 Roman asked.

 Roman listened to her light tread going down the stairs, followed by the whispered cadence of urgent voices.
-Then, Isobel was hurrying back up.
-She tried to compose her expression when she came back into the room, but her eyes were wide, and her breath quick from hurrying up the stairs.
+Then, Isobel hurried back up.
+She tried to compose her expression when she came back into the room, but her eyes were wide, and her breath quick from the stairs.

-“Wyndie, would you please take Ofelia upstairs?
-Quickly?” she asked.
+“Wyndie, would you please take Ofelia upstairs?” she asked.
+“Quickly, now.”

-Roman hurried over to her, placing himself instinctively between Isobel and the doorway.
-“Isobel, is it Gareth?
+Roman hurried over to her.
+There were more feet on the stairs, now – two sets.
+“Is it Gareth?
 Who’s here?
 What’s wrong?”

-“Gareth’s fine, Roman, it’s just…” Isobel trailed off as her attention moved to something behind Roman, a worried furrow appearing between her brows.
+“Gareth’s fine, Roman, it’s just…” Isobel trailed off as someone entered the room, a worried furrow appearing between her brows.

 Roman fell, Leandros falling with him, having compromised too much of his balance with the swing.
 They both hit the ground hard.